 5. Unmarried persons may not want to leave everything to their parents.

-Again, in many instances, unmarried persons would instead prefer to leave assets to their siblings, nieces and nephews, or a charity.
+If you die intestate and are not married nor do not have any children, then intestacy laws say your entire estate would be given to your parents first.
+In many instances, unmarried persons would instead prefer to leave their assets to their siblings, nieces and nephews, or a charity.

-6. The intestacy distribution scheme does not include charitable gifts.
+6. Intestacy rules do not include charitable gifts.

 7. Heirlooms and sentimental possessions may be sold.

-Often people have special family heirlooms, family vacation homes or other sentimental possessions, that they want to ensure remain in the family and are not sold upon their death.
+Did your grandmother leave you her wedding ring when she passed away?
+If you died intestate, then that ring could be sold, even if you were wanting to pass it on to someone else in the family.
+Many people have special family heirlooms, family vacation homes, or other sentimental possessions that they want to ensure remain in the family and are not sold upon their death.
 If the property passes through intestacy, there is a greater likelihood that such property may be sold.
 Having a valid will can ensure property treatment of such sentimental property.

-9. Special circumstances will not be factored in.
+9. Special circumstances are not factored in as part of the distributions.